hyperagon/hyperagon.github.io/content/posts/2024-06-15/index.md

 "As good as Sora" is quite the stretch, although the 30 free generations per month is nice.

-[Pika labs](https://pika.art/) gives you 250 credits then 30 per day once that runa out but it also struggles with cartoon characters.
+[Pika labs](https://pika.art/) gives you 250 credits then 30 per day once that runa out but it struggles with cartoon characters.

 Sadly neither undestand cartoons very well. but [(Luma) Dream Machine](https://lumalabs.ai/dream-machine/creations) moves things a lot more than [Pika](https://pika.art/).